abi-oluwade/engineering-48-group-project-2/readme.md

  Here are the steps we followed to build packer:

- 1. First created a packer.json file where we inserted the variables, builders (which is where all the AMI parametres go) and then provisioners is where you can integrate a shell script, anisble playbook or a chef cookbook for configuring a required app in the AMI.
+ 1. First created a packer.json file where we inserted the variables, builders (which is where all the AMI parametres go) and then provisioners is where you can integrate a shell script, anisble playbook or a Chef cookbook for configuring a required app in the AMI.

  2. You need to add a Berksfile and this is where the sources of the meta data are added in.